-2P1 - Credential, Certificate, Diploma, or Degree
+2P1 - Credential, Certificate, or Degree

-Purpose: To ensure students attain an industry-recognized credential, a certificate, or degree.
+To ensure students attain an industry-recognized credential, a certificate, a diploma, or degree.

-Description: Percentage of students who earned an industry-recognized credential, a certificate, or degree.
+Percentage of CTE Concentrators who did not return to NCCCS for the current year but earned an industry-recognized credential, a certificate, a diploma, or a degree in a CTE Program Area during the previous reporting year.